Programmatic SEO vs AI-Driven SEO: Why Templates Won't Build Authority

 Richard Newton

 There is a version of ecommerce SEO that looks extremely productive on paper.
 Hundreds of pages generated from a spreadsheet.
 Long-tail keywords captured across every permutation of colour, size, location, and modifier your product catalogue can support.
-URLs multiplying like rabbits, each one technically unique, each one targeting a query someone, somewhere, has typed into Google at least once.
-It looks like scale.
-It feels like progress.
-Whether it actually is depends on what you are scaling.
+URLs multiplying, each one technically unique and each one targeting a query someone, somewhere, has typed into Google at least once.
+It looks like scale and feels like progress, but whether it actually is depends on what you are scaling.

-This is programmatic SEO.
-And for certain types of businesses, it works brilliantly.
-Yelp, TripAdvisor, Zapier, Zillow.
-These companies have built enormous organic footprints by pairing structured databases with page templates that populate at scale.
+This is programmatic SEO, and for certain types of businesses, it works brilliantly.
+Yelp, TripAdvisor, Zapier, and Zillow have built enormous organic footprints by pairing structured databases with page templates that populate at scale.
 When you search for 'best restaurants in Portland' or 'USD to EUR conversion,' the page that ranks was almost certainly generated programmatically.
-The data existed.
-The template existed.
-The page wrote itself.
+The data existed, the template existed, and the page was generated from those inputs.

 The question worth asking, if you run an ecommerce store, is whether that model applies to you.
-And for most DTC brands, the answer is more complicated than the programmatic SEO evangelists would like it to be.
-Considerably more complicated.
+For most DTC brands, the answer is more complicated than the programmatic SEO evangelists would like it to be.

 What programmatic SEO actually is